 Through psychotherapy you can become a deeper, calmer, more grounded, more authentic version of yourself.
 But not instantly; deep and properly lasting change usually takes longer-term work.

-As you leave any counselling or psychotherapy session – and this includes your first session – you should have the feeling that something true about you has been felt, heard, said or seen.
+And this is very important: As you leave any counselling or psychotherapy session – and this includes your first session – you should have the feeling that something true about you has been felt, heard, said and seen.

 What have I missed out?
 If you have been in therapy or counselling for a while, what else do you wish you’d known before you first went?
 I’d love to read your comments below!